 It can surprise new friends to discover that I consider most of my ventures to be “creative endeavours”.
 Much like an artist who is compelled to paint a painting, it has been that process of creation – of taking ideas and making them real and affecting other people with them, which has been the most exciting part of being a founder.

-However, now I have reached middle age, with the grown up responsibilities that go with that – the desire for a better standard of living and greater financial security has begun to grow.
+However, now I have reached middle age, with all the grown up responsibilities that go with that – the desire for a better standard of living and greater financial security has begun to grow.
 This has meant a shift in the way I lead my ventures, now setting longer term goals and trying to create organisations that thrive for decades or more.

 Whilst I believe that we all have a right to create wealth, security and well-being for our families – I also believe we should strive to do so in a way that lifts up and empowers other people.
 It’s an important feature of my current venture that we try and do this for everyone involved in it.

 I also believe that people who have succeeded in creating some security have an obligation to support those less privileged, because if you have time or money and don’t use it to help others, it’s like watching someone fall in front of you and not lending them a hand to get up.
-A friend and impressive company founder who I worked with said this to me years ago when we first met, and it left a lasting impression.

 Mountain hiking has always been a pleasure, and whilst I haven’t scaled anything much larger than the peaks of the United Kingdom, I love the parallels between it and the process of creating a new venture.
 At first a mountain can seem intimidating with the summit so far away.
 The secret, of course, is to break the walk down in to stages; by focusing only on the next ridge, or the next natural place for rest, with a little tenacity – you eventually arrive on the top with breath intact.
 Of course, sometimes when you arrive, you can’t see anything – are cold and hungry and wish to be at home.
 And, there is always the risk of getting lost, or becoming distracted on route and not leaving yourself with enough time.
 This is the experience of most founders too.